 There are a few other stitches which have different names depending on the terminology you use, and you can find out more in our handy crochet abbreviations and conversions guide.

-If you need any further help learning how to make a double crochet stitch, you can either watch our Youtube video below or check out our step-by-step how to double crochet picture guide below.
-And if you’re completely new to crochet, you can find loads of helpful information and resources in our crochet guide for beginners!
+If you need any further help learning how to make a double crochet stitch, you can either watch our video tutorial below or check out our step-by-step how to double crochet picture guide below.
+If you’re completely new to crochet, you can find loads of helpful information and resources in our crochet guide for beginners!

 To make a double crochet stitch, insert the hook under the top two loops of the next stitch on the previous row.

 Pull the yarn through the stitch, giving you two loops on your crochet hook.